VictorGHaruo/CrimeInLA/docs/source/hypothesis_three.rst

 robbery, distinguishing them from the power dynamics present in violence against women.
 Nonetheless, physical violence is still present in these crimes, though it is not linked to control over the victim’s body and life as it is in the case of women.
-An example is the occurrence of crime 230, where a violent robbery occurs, but without a clear connection to gender.
+An example is the occurrence of crime 230, where a violent robbery occurs, but without a clear connection to gender and crimes against men are less targeted, it means that exists a stronger link between women and crimes as saw in analysis.